dib-lab/khmer-recipes/006-streaming-sequence-trimming/index.rst

 .. image:: reads-dist-2.png
    :width: 500px

+For high-coverage genomes, this will generally be due to sequencing errors; for variable coverage

-You can use the sandbox script ``trim-low-abund.py`` to get rid of them efficiently
+You can use the sandbox script ``trim-low-abund.py`` to efficiently trim sequences at these k-mers:
 ::

    ~/dev/khmer/sandbox/trim-low-abund.py -x 1e8 -k 20 reads.fa

+(By default, trim-low-abund trims k-mers that are unique in reads that have 20 or higher coverage.
+You can change the multiplicity of trimming with ``-C`` and the trusted coverage with ``-Z``.)

-After running trim-low-abund, you'll note that most of the unique k-mers are now gone
+After running trim-low-abund, you'll note that most of the unique k-mers are now gone:
 ::

    load-into-counting.py -x 1e8 -k 20 reads-trim.kh reads.fa.abundtrim